 Once you learn to light and compose for macro photography, it doesn’t take much to produce professional-looking shots with minimal equipment.
 With a few cost-friendly modifications, you can create incredible images with your camera or even your smartphone.

-In this article, we'll cover eight simple tips to get you started in this exciting genre.
+In this article, we'll cover eight simple tips to get you started in this exciting world of macro photography.

 01. Get a good macro lens or modify what you have

 Macro lenses come in a variety of focal lengths ranging from about 30mm all the way to 200mm.
 Your lens' focal length dictates how close you can get to your subject.
 For example, the focusing distance of a 100mm lens is about a foot, while 50mm gets you as close as eight inches.
 Longer focal lengths are perfect for photographing small insects that don’t like humans getting near them.
 On the other hand, shorter focal lengths are generally ideal for non-moving objects.

 But if you don’t have a lot to spend on dedicated macro lenses, you can convert regular lenses using bellows or extension tubes that typically cost less than a hundred US dollars.
 Just like telescopes (but for small objects), these special attachments allow the light to travel farther and magnify the image in the process.

 Another cheap alternative that many photographers use is reverse mounting.
 By using an adapter (also called macro coupler), any lens can be attached to the camera in reverse to achieve macro magnification.